DjordjeVuckovic/memedime/docs/REQUREMENTS.md

   "name": "CAPYBARA'S PIZZA PARTY",
   "ticker": "$HAPPYPIZZA",
-  "tagline": "Sharing slices, spreading smiles", "concept": "A feel-good meme coin about friendship and sharing!
+  "tagline": "Sharing slices, spreading smiles", "concept": "A feel-good memecoins coin about friendship and sharing!
 Our capybara mascot believes in diamond hands AND kind hearts.
 For every transaction, a small % goes to wildlife conservation.
 Pizza brings people together - so does $HAPPYPIZZA.", "supply": "420,690,000,000",
   "tokenomics": {
     "lp_burned": "80%",